diego351/wikiparser/readme.rst

 python parse.py "Zmotoryzowane Odwody Milicji Obywatelskiej" "Józef Stalin"

-After a while and lotsa debug messages you should see something like this
+After a while and lotsa debug messages you should see:

 1. Zmotoryzowane Odwody Milicji Obywatelskiej